News

 “The travel experience on modern and well-built highways,” he remarked as one aspect of change on those routes.

-He pointed out that shorter traveling times as result of improved road infrastructure meant lower travel expenses, and that lower travel expenses meant more money in travelers’ pockets.
+He pointed out that shorter traveling times as a result of improved road infrastructure meant lower travel expenses, and that lower travel expenses meant more money in travelers’ pockets.

 Commuters were asked not to misuse the roads and to follow traffic rules and regulations, according to Buhari, who emphasized that the roads were created to the highest standards.